Program 2: Building domestic talent for South Australia in Industrial AI

 Oliver’s research will be examining anthropomorphism— the attribution of human qualities in objects—and how humans perceive consciousness when interacting with AI that possesses human-like features.
 His project is a joint collaboration between AIML and the University of Adelaide’s School of Psychology, supervised by Professor Carolyn Semmler, Professor Anton van den Hengel, Dr Jon Opie, and Dr William Ngiam.

 Ethan’s research focus is on monocular event-only Visual Odometry (VO)—a process that determines the position and orientation of an object, such as a camera or a robot —and Simultaneous Localisation and Mapping (SLAM), a computational method for developing digital maps, in order to create new applications for space operations.
-Ethan is also supervised by Professor Tat-Jun Chin.
+Ethan is supervised by Professor Tat-Jun Chin.

 AIML Scholarships